MateenSeddiqi/TodoListUsingDjango/README.md

 # Todo list using Django
-* A simple Todo list website developed using Django with below descriptions:
+* A Todo list website developed using Django with below descriptions:

 ## Technologies:
     1. Django Version four for backend of system